 If the administrative law judge denies your appeal, you can then ask for review by the Appeals Council.
 You must also do this within 60 days of the ALJ denial.
 Your request for review may be denied or returned to the administrative law judge for further action.
 The council may make its own decision and either grant or deny your request for SSI disability.
 We can submit additional records to the Appeals Council to support your appeal.

 Read our SSD Appeals Council page which goes into further detail on this process.

 Level 3: Federal Court Action

 If the decision of the Social Security Appeals Council is unfavorable, you may then file a complaint in the federal district court in your jurisdiction.
 You must file your complaint within 60 days of receiving the notice that the Administrative Council denied your claim.
-It is presumed you received the notice within five days of the postmark on the letter denying your claim.
+You will receive the notice within five days of the postmark on the letter denying your claim.